Bogong moth: Description

 Adult bogong moths have an overall dark brown colouration, with a dark stripe interrupted by two light-coloured spots on the wings, distinguishing it from other moths.
 There are visual differences between the migratory and nonmigratory forms of the moth; migratory moths have brown hind wings while nonmigratory moths have paler hind wings.
-Bogong moths have a wingspan ranging between 40–50 mm (1.6-2.0 in), and a body length of around 25–35 mm (1-1.4 in).
+Bogong moths have a wingspan of 40–50 mm (1.6-2.0 in), and a body length of around 25–35 mm (1-1.4 in).
 The average weight of an adult bogong moth is 0.326 grams.

 Bogong moth eggs are dome–shaped in appearance and are vertically ridged.
 They are 0.7 mm (0.03 in) in diameter and 0.4 mm (0.02 in) in height.

 Caterpillars initially start out with a pale colouration, but as they grow and consume food they become green with pale and dark stripes and spots.
 Larvae achieve a maximum length of 50 mm (2.0 in).